ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 If you have an older version, please first update your Radio OS to at least the mentioned versions.
 Please consult your Radio Operating System Updating Procedure if you don't know how.

 ExpressLRS highly recommends [EdgeTX](https://github.com/EdgeTX/edgetx/releases) for the best experience and compatibility.
-EdgeTX has introduced options that old and new Radio handsets will benefit from, like One Bit Sample Mode (mainly for old Frsky Radios like the X9D and the QX7) and Mega Bauds (baud rates higher than 400K).
+EdgeTX has introduced options that old and new Radio handsets will benefit from, like One Bit Sample Mode (mainly for old FrSky Radios like the X9D and the QX7) and Mega Bauds (baud rates higher than 400K).

 ???
 Tip "Simplest EdgeTX Updating Procedure (click/tap to expand)"
     1. Visit http://buddy.edgetx.org/.